BenK03/Snap-Stash/docs/specs.md

 These requirements define the constraints for the application.

 ### 2.1.
 Frontend/Usability
-- The frontend will be written in React and Tailwind
+- The frontend will be written in React and Tailwind.
 - Ensure a clean and easy to use user interface.

 ### 2.2.
 Backend
 - The backend will be written in Go to ensure high performance.

 ### 2.3.
 Storage Infrastructure
-- All media will be stored in AWS S3, while metadata references must be stored in a relational database (SQL).
+- All media will be stored in a relational database (MySQL).

 ### 2.4.
 Performance
 - The system will utilize Redis for caching to ensure low latency and fast retrieval.